Doctoral Training at the Faculty of Education

 HELP IN CONFLICT SITUATIONS

 If you experience problematic situations or conflicts in your doctoral studies, please contact the Chief Academic Officer or the Doctoral Programme Coordinator.
-If needed, problems and conflicts are discussed by the Steering Group of Doctoral Programme or the Steering Group of Research and Postgraduate Education at the Faculty of Education.
+If needed, problems and conflicts are discussed by the Steering Group of Doctoral Programme (OPPI/KEVEKO) or the Research Development Committee (TUKE) of the Faculty of Education.
 Please also read the website of the Graduate School for the Graduate School's guidelines and instructions for superivision, as well as Procedural instructions regarding conflicts over doctoral researchers’ supervision.

 PERSONAL STUDY PLAN (PSP)